eo-training/2020-08-hs-page/index.md

 * <a href="{{ site.github.url }}/slides-thumbnails/">Slides Thumbnails</a>
 * <a href="{{ site.github.url }}/slides-summary/">Slides Summary</a>

-After reviewing the slides, you must take a quiz in the Election Officer Portal to receive credit and be eligible to serve as a new Chief or Assistant Chief.
+After reviewing the slides, you must take a quiz and submit an application to be eligible to serve as a High School Page.

 Again, please contact us if you have any questions.
 Thank you!